Track and field: Hurdling

-Races with hurdles as obstacles were first popularised in the 19th century in England.
+Races with hurdles as obstacles were first popularized in the 19th century in England.
 The first known event, held in 1830, was a variation of the 100-yard dash that included heavy wooden barriers as obstacles.
 A competition between the Oxford and Cambridge Athletic Clubs in 1864 refined this, holding a 120-yard race (110 m) with ten hurdles 3 ft 6 in in height (each placed 10 yd apart), with the first and final hurdles 15 yards from the start and finish, respectively.
 French organisers adapted the race into metric (adding 28 cm) and the basics of this race, the men's 110 metres hurdles, has changed little.
 The origin of the 400 metres hurdles also lies in Oxford, where around 1860 a competition was held over 440 yards and twelve 1.06 m high wooden barriers were placed along the course.
 The modern regulations stem from the 1900 Summer Olympics: the distance was fixed to 400 m while ten 3 ft hurdles were placed 35 m apart on the track, with the first and final hurdles being 45 m and 40 m away from the start and finish, respectively.
 Women's hurdles are slightly lower at 84 cm for the 100 m event and 76 cm for the 400 m event.